pelevesque/MIDI-Make/README.md

 #### note-off

 The note-off method creates a note off.
-It accepts two arguments.
-The first one is required and the note number from 0 to 127.
-The second one is optional and the vol_note-off from 0 to 127.
+It accepts two arguments: The note number from 0 to 127 (required), and the vol_note-off from 0 to 127 (optional).
 The default vol_note-off is the one set by the vol_note-off parameter.
-If vol_note-off is set by this method, it will also set the vol_note-off parameter of the Track class for the next note-off events.
+If vol_note-off is set by this note-off method, it will also set the vol_note-off parameter of the Track class for the next note-off events.

 ```raku
 my $t = Track.new;